suncoast-devs/handbook/lessons/cs-object-relational-mapping/reading/intro.md

-There is a movie named The Hobbit: The Desolation of Smaug There is a movie named The Hobbit: The Battle of the Five Armies There is a movie named The Lord of the Rings: The Return of the King There is a movie named Cujo
+There is a movie named The Hobbit: The Desolation of Smaug There is a movie named The Hobbit: The Battle of the Five Armies There is a movie named The Lord of the Rings: The Return of the King There is a movie named The Lord of the Rings: The Fellowship of the Ring There is a movie named The Lord of the Rings: The Two Towers There is a movie named Cujo
 There is a movie named It
-There is a movie named It
-There is a movie named Howls Moving Castle
+There is a movie named Ity
-There is a movie named The Lord of the Rings: The Fellowship of the Ring There is a movie named The Lord of the Rings: The Two Towers There is a movie named Hitchhikers Guide to the Galaxy
 ```

 So our application now looks like this: